Terrifier 3: Sequel

 In 2023, Damien Leone spoke about plans for a potential Terrifier 4.
 In September 2024, Leone officially confirmed that Terrifier 4 is in development.
 Although originally intended to be the conclusion of the franchise, in October 2024, Leone clarified his comments of Terrifier 4 likely being the final film, stating the announcement was a bit "premature" and was uncertain whether the conclusion of the franchise would span over one or two more films.
 On January 29, 2025, Damien Leone posted on his social media that Terrifier 4 will mark the end of the franchise and fans would learn more about Art's backstory and activities before the first film.
 In May 2025, Leone, while attending Texas Frightmare Weekend, gave an update on the status of the fourth film, saying, "I know this word gets used a lot, but it's going to be epic.
 It's not going to disappoint.
 You're going to get Art's backstory in the first 15 minutes of the movie."

 David Howard Thornton discussed Terrifier 4 in October 2025, saying, “I'm very excited, but I don't know a whole lot, because this time around Damien has been keeping everything very close to his vest about what's happening in the script.
 Lauren [Lavera], Samantha [Scaffidi], and I, in the past when he's been writing the other scripts, he's been consulting us the whole entire time, running ideas by us.
 This time, he's been pretty much silent.
 He just goes, 'Oh yeah, you're gonna love the origin story, Dave.
 You're gonna love how we do it.'
 And he said also, 'The finale is bat-shit insane.
 You're gonna have a lot of fun with that.'
 Other than that, I don't know, but that makes me excited."
 Thornton also gave his input on if this will truly be the finale of the franchise by saying, "I feel like this might be the finale of this story arc that [Leone]'s going with for right now and might give it a rest for a few years and might return later on to it.
 I have no idea, but I'm excited nonetheless.
 I have so much faith in him."

+On May 8, 2026, Leone stated on his Instagram that Terrifier 4 would be set around New Year's Eve.